A Roadmap for Multi-State Cooperation on Offshore Wind Development

 U.S. Jones Act Compliant Offshore Wind Turbine Installation Vessel Study.
 An assessment and report by GustoMSC examined the functional requirements and costs of constructing a purpose-built vessel that would comply with the federal Jones Act and meet the needs of the U.S. offshore wind industry.
 The analysis developed conceptual plans for two vessel options: a wind turbine installation vessel and a feeder barge.
 Three US shipyards them submitted indicative cost estimates for building the vessels.

-An Advisory Committee consisting of a broad group of stakeholders provides input, review, and expertise on the project research and analysis, draft reports, and other strategies.
+An Advisory Committee consisting of a broad group of stakeholders provided input, review, and expertise on the project research and analysis, draft reports, and other strategies.
 A full list of the Advisory Committee members is available here.
-In addition, the project engages a larger, broader group of stakeholders through outreach, webinars, newsletters and social media.
+In addition, the project engaged a larger, broader group of stakeholders through outreach, webinars, newsletters and social media.

 EXPECTED OUTCOMES AND IMPACTS